vishaljha1710/Medical-Management-System/README.md

 * A Database is needed for the working of the project
 * Details for the creation of MySql Database:
- * password for root : 1708
+ 1) password for root : 1708
- * database name "project"
+ 2) database name "project"
- * table 1 "patients" desc(patient id ,name , age , gender , blood group)
+ 3) table 1 "patients" desc(patient id ,name , age , gender , blood group)
- * table 2 "meicine"  desc(ID ,name ,medicine ,age ,date ,dosage)
+ 4) table 2 "meicine"  desc(ID ,name ,medicine ,age ,date ,dosage)

+* Run the jar file Min java 1.8 required

-* A simple C++ Console driven project is also provided
+* A simple .C Console driven project is also provided